TaoRuijie/ECAPA-TDNN/README.md

 ## System Description

-I will write a technique report about this system and all the details later.
-Please wait.
+The technique report about this system and all the details can be found [here](https://arxiv.org/pdf/2111.06671.pdf), Session 3, `ECAPA-TDNN SYSTEM`.

 ### Dependencies